jakeyljohnson13/EasyShop/README.md

 ## Description

 This project is an e-commerce application that uses Spring Boot API for the backend and a MySQL database for storage.
-This RESTful API comes with a front end website with the endpoints needed to provide a smooth shopping experience with features like registering and logging in as a user, browse inventory based on specific criteria, and manage a shopping cart.
+This RESTful API comes with a front end website with the endpoints needed to provide a smooth shopping experience with features like registering an account, logging in as a user, and browse inventory based on specific criteria.

 ## Front End Features